Code-Institute-Submissions/Friendly-Digest/TESTING.md

 It is worth mentioning that the Friendly Digest favicon image displays within the browser's tab for all HTML pages.

+***Further insight into the display testing process is documented in an external file located [here.](https://github.com/WebSlinger88/Friendly-Digest/tree/master/testing)***

 </div>

 ---